rvnminers-A-and-N/meowcoincore/README.md

 Ravencore
 =======

-This is Under's fork of Bitpay's Bitcore that uses Ravencoin 0.15.2.
+This is OverstockMedici's fork of Under's fork of Bitpay's Bitcore that currently uses Ravencoin 2.1.0.0.
 It has a limited segwit support.

 It is HIGHLY recommended to use https://github.com/OverstockMedici/ravencore-deb to build and deploy packages for production use.